skrub-data/skrub/doc/modules/datetimes/feature_engineering_datetimes.rst

 >>> to_dt.format_
 '%m/%d/%Y'

-Here we could infer ``'%m/%d/%Y'`` because there are not 23 months in a year.
+Here we could infer ``'%m/%d/%Y'`` because there is no 23rd month in a year.
 Similarly,

 >>> s = pd.Series(["23/05/2024"])